wolfyzvf/Zimbra-Collaboration-Bash-Completion/README.md

 # Description
-Who has never wished to have autocompletion on the cli in Zimbra ?
+Who has never wished to have autocompletion on the cli of Zimbra ?
 This project is here to solve this problem and help the sysadmin life.

 # Requirements